-- Ensure the design and layout of the site facilitates proper management, and with the exception of a joint access, ensures that it is clearly separate from areas 1 and 2 as an independent site in its own right; - Demonstrate that there would be no potential impact on the adjacent Castle Hill Farm Meadows Local Wildlife Site; - Include a flood risk assessment in support of a planning application for residential pitches; and - Have due regard to the provisions of Policy GTS 6 'Detailed Planning Considerations'.
+- Ensure the design and layout of the site facilitates proper management, and with the exception of a joint access, ensures that it is clearly separate from areas 1 and 2 as an independent site in its own right; - Demonstrate that there would be no potential impact on the adjacent Castle Hill Farm Meadows Local Wildlife Site; - Include a flood risk assessment in support of a planning application for residential pitches; and

+• Have due regard to the provisions of Policy GTS 7 'Detailed Planning Considerations'.
 In addition, the site shall only be occupied by those persons who meet the definition of Gypsies and Travellers.

-7.5.1.
-The site has good accessibility, no significant highway issues and performs well against the criteria in Policy P6 of the Solihull Draft Local Plan.
+- 7.5.1.
+The site has good accessibility, no significant highway issues and performs well against the criteria in Policy P6 of the Solihull Local Plan.
 Although the site is part of a wider parcel of land which also accommodates Gypsies and Travellers on Areas 1 and 2, this site will be an independent and self-contained site that is not linked to, nor part of the sites which already have planning permission at Old Damson Lane.
 Areas 1 and 2 are also separate stand alone sites each with 7 pitches.
 Area 1 is a private site accommodating an extended family.
 Area 2, which has recently been granted planning permission, will also be a private site, although at the time of writing, further details regarding the terms of disposal of the site are still to be considered.
-Notwithstanding this, there will however be a joint access road to the site which is shared with Area 2.
+Notwithstanding this, there will however be a joint access road to the site which is shared with Area 2. - 1 In November 2013, permission was granted on part of Area 3 for 11 pitches.
+Policy GTS 2 recognises that an additional 2 pitches can be provided within the boundary of the allocated site (Area 3).

 - 7.5.2.
-The Council recognises that a small part of this site is located in the floodplain and a floodrisk assessment will therefore be required to ensure that the layout of the site is appropriate, given the vulnerable nature of caravans. - 7.5.3.
+The Council recognises that a small part of this site is located in the floodplain and a flood risk assessment will therefore be required to ensure that the layout of the site is appropriate, given the vulnerable nature of caravans. - 7.5.3.
 As the site is also located adjacent to the Castle Hill Farm Meadows Local Wildlife Site, any planning application should also demonstrate that there would be no impact on this site as a result of development. - 7.5.4.
 A Registered Social Landlord has received a funding allocation for the provision of social rented pitches at this location and the site is therefore deliverable.
-The development of 11 social rented pitches on the site will also ensure that the Borough is providing a choice of tenure options, as well as opportunities for Travellers who cannot afford their own sites.
+The development of 13 social rented pitches on the site will also ensure that the Borough is providing a choice of tenure options, as well as opportunities for Travellers who cannot afford their own sites.
 Site management will be undertaken by a Registered Social Landlord who will also work with the Council in determining the allocation of pitches.
+The site allocation (Area 3) is included within Phases 1 and 2 of the Plan to provide flexibility in the delivery of pitches on the site.